 Breastmilk is naturally rich in beneficial bacteria, prebiotics, and immune-supporting factors that nourish healthy gut bacteria and protect the developing infant.
 While breastmilk is considered the gold standard for infant nutrition, formula may be necessary for medical, lifestyle, and socioeconomic reasons.

 Cow’s milk-based formula contains proteins that differ significantly from those in human milk, which can sometimes contribute to sensitivities or immune challenges later in life.
-Alternatives like soy and rice-based formulas aim to replicate the protein and fat composition of human milk but lack the natural immune-supporting factors and protective agents found in breastmilk.
-Additionally, these formulas may raise concerns due to their high sugar content, the quality of their ingredients, and potential allergen risks.
+Alternatives like soy- and rice-based formulas aim to replicate the protein and fat composition of human milk but lack the natural immune-supporting factors and protective agents found in breast milk.
+Additionally, these formulas may raise concerns due to their high sugar content, ingredient quality, and potential allergen risks.

 Goat’s milk formula, such as Kabrita, offers a closer approximation to human milk, making it a gentler option for many infants.
 However, it can be more expensive and may not be widely available in grocery stores.
 Regardless of the type, a formula can be enhanced with added probiotics to support a baby’s microbiome.
 As solid foods are introduced, parents can take additional steps to further optimize their child’s gut health despite any necessary limitations of formula feeding.